kaboc/pot/packages/pot/README.md

 ### Scoping in Flutter

-The scoping feature of this package is not very suitable for Flutter apps because this is not a package specific to Flutter but for Dart in general, and so is the scoping feature.
+This package is not specifically for Flutter for Dart in general, therefore the scoping feature of this package is also not designed for use in Flutter.

 It is recommended to use [Pottery] instead.
-It is just a utility that contains the pot package, limiting the scope of pots in the widget tree by making use of the widget lifecycle, which is more natural in Flutter and less error-prone.
+It is a utility that contains the pot package, limiting the scope of pots in the widget tree by making use of the widget lifecycle, which is more natural in Flutter and less error-prone.

 [Pot]: https://pub.dev/documentation/pot/latest/pot/Pot-class.html
 [Pottery]: https://pub.dev/packages/pottery